sirajamalif/Encoding-Techniques/README.md

-THEORY PART IS GIVEN IN THE PDF FILE
-If Unable to render code block try downloading the file :)
+If Unable to render code block try downloading the file